 The Fund's activities may give rise to risk at the time of settlement of transactions.
-Settlement risk is the risk of loss due to the failure of the Fund to honour its obligations to deliver cash, securities or other assets as contractually agreed.
+Settlement risk is the risk of failure of the Fund to honour its obligations to deliver cash, securities or other assets as contractually agreed.